-The great thing about making furniture out of cardboard is you don’t need any fancy tools, in fact all I used for this project was a hot glue gun and a utility knife with sharp blades.
+The great thing about making furniture out of cardboard is you don’t need any fancy tools.
+All I used for this project was a hot glue gun and a utility knife with sharp blades.
 The hot glue gun bonds the pieces almost instantly, no waiting around for the glue to dry.

 How I made the cardboard coffee table

 I cut all the cardboard with a utility knife along a metal ruler and used ordinary craft scissors occasionally.

 The table consists of 2 round pieces, which make the tabletops (top and bottom), 2 straps serving as edges that I glued to these round pieces and the spikes that hold the table up.
 I put them in slots which I cut into the tabletops and then glued them in to make sure they stay there.